jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 1) On Fedora 22 what would be the series of commands to upgrade Fedora 22 to Fedora 23?
 1) On Fedora 22 install the neccesary build tools, follow the install instruction here: [http://httpd.apache.org/docs/current/install.html](http://httpd.apache.org/docs/current/install.html) and compile and build Apache 2 server, launch a local web-browser and open up http://localhost - what is the message it prints?
 Note in the documentation where it says /prefix that means the directory where you want to install this version of Apache2, by default it will go to /usr/local.
 1) On Fedora 22 clond the denyhosts repo from: https://github.com/denyhosts/denyhosts
 execute this command: ```git clone https://github.com/denyhosts/denyhosts.git``` Follow the setup instructions and use python to install denyhosts.
-Note - install any depencies that may be noted.
+Note - install any dependencies that may be noted or implied.

 #### Footnotes